somatonic/Pollino/README.md

 ### A simple poll module for ProcessWire

 This module makes it simple to setup polls for your website.
-It is based on simple page setup to create polls.
-Each poll is a page, and its children are the answers.
+It is based on a simple page setup to create the polls.
+So each poll is a page, and its children are the answers.
 Pollino will create the templates and a PollinoPolls page in the root to start with.
 You can add fields to the templates as you wish and later use hooks to modify the output of the poll.
-This can be useful to for example to use images as options or just some custom markup etc.
+This can be useful, for example, to use images as options or just some custom markup etc.

 It provides some API to render the poll form and the result.
 These methods are hookable and it's easy to customize the output if needed.
+It can be rendered on any page and even multiple on the same page.

-Pollino takes care of saving and preventing multiple votes.
+Pollino takes care of saving the votes and preventing multiple votes.
 It comes with some configuration settings to choose what method to use to prevent from multiple votings:

 - using cookie and an expire time
 - or by IP and optionally also the UserAgent with and expire time
 - or by logged in User

-Pollino isn't 100% plug'n'play but comes with some premade theme and output for you to start.
+Pollino isn't 100% plug'n'play but it provides a solid foundation and comes with some premade theme and output for you to start.
+It takes care of the boring stuff and lets you concentrate on the front-end stuff and styling.
+That's what matters after all.

 It does support multilanguage, as all strings are translatable in the module.
 Also since it's using simple pages and templates you're free to add or change fields to make its output multilanguage without much hassle.

 ### Requirements

 - ProcessWire 2.5.5
-- jQuery for when using ajax enhancement
+- jQuery Core for when using ajax enhancement

 ### Installation